santidiazl/elempleo-scraper/README.md

 # elempleo.com Job Post Scraper

-This python script was created to scrape relevant data from software engineering/developer job posts in Colombia's biggest job board website - www.elempleo.com.
+These python scripts were created to scrape relevant data from software engineering/developer job posts in Colombia's biggest job board website - www.elempleo.com.

-The scraping of html files is done with the [BeautifulSoup]https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.
+The scraping of html files is done with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.

 The data is then consolidated into a CSV and that was done with the [Pandas](https://pandas.pydata.org/) library.